-This means the practice may share your information with other practices within the PCN to provide you with your care and treatment.
+This means Cannock Medical Group may share your information with other practices within the PCN to provide you with your care and treatment.

 Service Evaluation

 The PCN carries out service evaluations in order to improve the quality and accessibility of primary care services.
 This may be carried out in a number of ways including telephone surveys, online surveys and interviews.